Whether you are organising a public or private event, Swan Hill Rural City Council has a suitable location that will meet your needs.

 Working with Children Checks

 If any staff or volunteers associated with the event will be working with, supervising, or responsible for persons under the age of 18 years they must have a current Working with Children’s Check and carry the card with them at all times.
+For all staff, volunteers and vendors involved with your event whose activities involve persons under the age of 18 for example jumping castles, pony rides, face painting; must hold current Working with Children’s Checks.
 Some exemptions do apply.

 A Working with Children Check is free for volunteers and can be completed online via the website below.